International students

 You will need to provide:

-- Bank statements from last 6 months, showing funds available for a minimum of 3 years for a Bachelor program or 15 months for a Master’s program.
+• Bank statements from the last six months, showing funds available for a minimum of three years for a Bachelor program or 15 months for a Master’s program.